Centre Party (Germany): In the Weimar Republic

 The Centre Party, whose pragmatic principles generally left it open to supporting either a monarchical or republican form of government, proved one of the mainstays of the Weimar Republic, continuing the cooperation with SPD and DDP in the Weimar Coalition.
 This combination, however, lost its majority in the 1920 elections.
+The formation of the new Christian People's Party in Rhineland (May 1920) caused considerable concern among the Centre leadership.
+Seeing the exodus of conservative Catholics caused by a sharp left turn of the Centre at the end of war, Adam Stegerwald proposed his "Essen program" (September 1920) that promised Germany to become "Christian, democratic, German, and social" and a plan to form a broad-based Christian party.

 The party was an ideologically diverse coalition of Catholic politicians, comprising republicans like Matthias Erzberger and Joseph Wirth as well as right-wingers like Franz von Papen.
 As a result of the party's flexibility, it participated in every government between 1919 and 1932, both with parties to their left and to their right.
 The Centre mainly provided the ministers for finance and labour and, on four occasions, the Chancellor.
 However, this also damaged the party's prospects because it was increasingly associated with all of the conflicts, problems, and failures of the Republic.
 The Centre had a share of the odium attached to the so-called "Weimar Establishment" which was blamed, especially on the right, for the German defeat in World War I in the Stab-in-the-back myth, as well as for the humiliations of the Versailles Treaty and reparations.
 Erzberger himself, who had signed the armistice, was assassinated by right-wing extremists in 1921.

-The parties of the Weimar Coalition (Social Democrats, Centre and the left-liberal German Democratic Party (DDP) were the base of the Weimar Republic but lost their majority in the 1920 elections.
+The parties of the Weimar Coalition (Social Democrats, Centre and the left-liberal German Democratic Party (DDP)) were the base of the Weimar Republic but lost their majority in the 1920 elections.
 After this, majority governments were rare as they required the support of the Weimar Coalition and the national liberal German People's Party (DVP).
 Social Democrats and DVP found it hard to agree on economic policy while Social Democrats disagreed with the Centre Party on issues like religious schools or a nationwide Concordat with the Holy See.